httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 * Add problem types for mismatching offsets and completed uploads.
 * Clarify that completed uploads must not be appended to.
 * Describe interaction with Digest Fields from RFC9530.
+* Require that upload offset does not decrease over time.

 ## Since draft-ietf-httpbis-resumable-upload-02
 {:numbered="false"}